zulip/zulip-gci/tasks/chat-application-comparison.md

 - Does the chat application have threaded conversations similar to Zulip?
 If yes how are they implemented?
 Take screenshots.
-- Compare the chat applications' search functionality with Zulip's.
+- Compare the chat application's search functionality with Zulip's.
 - Describe the pricing structure of the chat application.
 - Who can create channels?
 How can admins restrict it?
-Take screesshots.
+Take screenshots.
 - What are the different type of roles for a user? (eg admin, moderator, user etc) Explain how the roles differ.
 - Does the application have a user profile page or similar?
 What details are displayed?
-Take screesnshots.
+Take screenshots.
 - Do they have a guest mode, and if so, what do guests have access to?
-- Public organization - Is there an option that allows users to join the organization without invite?
+- Public organization - Is there an option that allows users to join the organization without an invite?
 If yes how can they do that?
 Take screenshots.
 - Can a user be member of multiple teams or organizations in the chat application?
 If yes how how will the user login to a specific organization?
-How can user identify which all teams they are a part of?
+How can user identify which teams they are a part of?
 Take screenshots.

 ## Set E